jhu-ip/cs220-s22/assign/hw3.md

 of the first row of 320 pixels.
 The next 320 × 3 byte values specify the colors of the second row of pixels, and so forth.

-In your code, you should use an array of `unsigned char` elements to represent the pixel color component values for the entire image.
+In your code, you should use a dynamically allocated array of `unsigned char` elements to represent the pixel color component values for the entire image.
 This array should store the r/g/b pixel color values row by row, the same way that the values are stored in the image file.

 ## Image functions